 The abbey has its own vineyard, and the monks make wine and liqueurs which are sold in the abbey shop, while there is also a restaurant, La Tonnelle, where you can enjoy a light lunch with a fine view of the Mediterranean Sea - a perfect spot to relax on shore during your luxury yacht charter through the South of France.

 The abbey, which dates back to the 11th century, is open to visitors, who are invited to explore the calm medieval cloisters, chapels, and pretty gardens

 Saint Honorat is easy to explore on foot, and besides the main abbey there are several interesting historical buildings worth a look, including the ruins of the 12th century fortified monastery on the seafront and a number of small medieval chapels dotted around the island.

 More unusual are the two cannonball furnaces, built in 1794 on the orders of Napoleon Bonaparte, now listed historic monuments.

-Lying just a short distance off the mainland in the Bay of Cannes, the island of Saint Honorat and the Abbaye de Lérins make for an ideal tranquil stopover during your superyacht charter vacation on the French Riviera.
+Lying just a short distance off the mainland in the Bay of Cannes, the island of Saint Honorat and the Abbaye de Lérins make for an ideal tranquil stopover during your adventure through the Cote d'Azur.